mozilla/personatestuser.org/README.md

 - `pass` The password for the account
 - `token` A verification token for use with the identity provider
 - `expires` Expiration date in seconds since the epoch
-- `env` The name of the server environment ("prod", "dev", "stage", or "local")
+- `env` The name of the server environment ("prod", "dev", "stage", "local", "custom")
 - `browserid` The url for the IdP specified by env
 - `verifier` The url for the verifier specified by env
 - `audience` The audience an assertion is valid for